How to introduce yourself during an interview

 - Tell me something about yourself that isn’t on your resume.

-- Where do you see yourself in five years?
+- How do you see your career developing in the next few years?

-- How would other people describe you?
+- How would your former colleagues or employers describe you?

-- What do you consider the greatest accomplishment of your life so far?
+- What’s your greatest accomplishment so far?

 - What motivates you?